chainvisions/rake/README.md

 ```
 ## CLI Usage
 ```
-Usage: rake [OPTIONS] --args <FUNC_ARGS>
+Usage: rake [OPTIONS] --dictionary <DICTIONARY> --args <FUNC_ARGS>

 Options:
   -d, --dictionary <DICTIONARY>
-          List of known words to use in an attempt to brute force a matching signature -a, --args <FUNC_ARGS>
+          List of known words to use in an attempt to brute force a matching signature

+  -a, --args <FUNC_ARGS>
-          Arguments of the function being brute forced, used for constructing a valid signature -m, --match-selector <MATCH_SELECTOR>
+          Arguments of the function being brute forced, used for constructing a valid signature

+  -m, --match-selector <MATCH_SELECTOR>
-          Selector to attempt to create a matching signature for [default: 00000000] -o, --openchain
+          Selector to attempt to create a matching signature for

+          [default: 00000000]

+  -o, --openchain
-          Enable to submit the matching signature to Openchain after a successful match -h, --help
+          Enable to submit the matching signature to Openchain after a successful match

+  -p, --prepositions
+          Append a few common English prepositions (as, of, for, by, like, in, from, into) to the dictionary.
+Adds potential accuracy to brute forcing whilst adding some additional overhead cost due to additional combinations to sift through

+  -h, --help
-          Print help
+          Print help (see a summary with '-h')
 ```